Rooms for Recreational Activities

 The piano rooms can be reserved via the Timmi booking system, at the Library or by calling 044-4163 517.

-The game room in the Lahti Main Library Music Area has Xbox Series X, PlayStation 4, PS VR glasses, NES Mini (for over 7-year-olds) and SNES Mini (for over 12-year-olds).
+The game room in the Lahti Main Library Music Area has Xbox Series X, PlayStation 4, PlayStation 5, and PlayStation 4 VR glasses.
 A collection of games has been installed on the consoles.
 You may also play games you have borrowed and your own games on the Xbox and PlayStation consoles.
-Before going in the game room, get the necessary equipment at the Service Desk.
+You must present your library card before you may use the game room.
+Before going in the game room, get the necessary equipment at the customer service desk.

 The game room may be booked via the Timmi booking system, at the Library or by calling 044 4163 517.